Jemeni11/TalesTrove/README.md

 ## Why did I build this?

 I like fanfiction and I like having local copies of my data.
-So, I built this extension to get my data for me!
+So, I built this extension to get it for me.

+Another reason was AO3.
+While I love ao3, the subscription page ... 💀 One of those pages literally has the same work duplicated multiple times.
+When TalesTrove downloads your subscriptions, it automatically filters out duplicates.

-I've made other fanfiction tools before like [FicImage](https://github.com/Jemeni11/FicImage).
+I've made other fanfiction tools before like [FicImage](https://github.com/Jemeni11/FicImage) and [FicRadar (WIP)](https://github.com/Jemeni11/FicRadar).
 I've also contributed to tools like [WebToEpub](https://github.com/dteviot/WebToEpub) and [Leech.py](https://github.com/kemayo/leech).

+I hope TalesTrove helps make managing your subscriptions a little easier too.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>